Police arrest boy walking with AR-15, teen with pistol

-PHILADELPHIA (WPVI) --Philadelphia police arrested a 12-year-old boy and an 18-year-old man for walking the street with loaded weapons.
+BRIDESBURG (WPVI) --Philadelphia police arrested a 12-year-old boy and an 19-year-old man for walking the street with loaded weapons.

-15th District Officer Wrzesinski made the arrests around 6:30 p.m. on the 2200 block of Kennedy Street.
+15th District Officer Wrzesinski made the arrests around 6:30 p.m.in the city's Bridesburg section.

+Jim Dipiera said he heard a commotion outside his home on the 2200 block of Kennedy Saturday evening.
+He went outside and was shocked by what he saw.

+"This kid comes running down the street, looked like he was 11-years-old, with an AR-15 and another kid had a 9 mm," said Dipiera.

 Philadelphia police shared a photo on Monday of Officer Wrzesinski holding the weapons.